signl4/docs/integrations/webhook/webhook.md

 | Document        | pdf                                 |
 | Video           | mov, mp4                            |

-Each attachment may be maximum 4MB in size.
+Each attachment may be maximum 4 MB in size.

 Here is a sample request: